mikemajara/notion-cms/packages/notion-cms/docs/05-content-blocks.md

 # Content Blocks

-Notion CMS can convert Notion page content blocks into Markdown or HTML, making it easy to render Notion pages in your application.
+Notion CMS historically converted Notion page blocks into display-friendly formats.
+That responsibility now lives in the dedicated `@notion-utils/md` package.
+The snippets below show how to fetch raw blocks with the CMS and hand them off to the new markdown helper.

 ## Overview